We think the native brown trout Salmo trutta are amazing and worth preserving for future generations.

 They are much less territorial than river trout and will be found in groups close to a good source of food, such as hatching invertebrates.
 They do like the security of ‘structure’ even in a large lake, and will seek out rocky promontories, sunken logs or tree roots both for shelter and because they are sources of food.
 However, they remain ‘tied’ to the streams and rivers that flow into the lake, for it is there that they will spawn when mature.
 In some very large lakes (like the huge Irish Western Loughs), there are separate, genetically distinct sub-populations of trout sharing the same general water, yet going their own way to spawn in particular areas and at particular times of year.

 What trout eat

-Many aquatic invertebrates need clean water, and food in the form of vegetable matter (plants or decaying wood and leavers) or possibly other invertebrates and they are an important part of the river or lake food chain.
+Many aquatic invertebrates need clean water and food in the form of vegetable matter (plants or decaying wood and leaves) or possibly other invertebrates.
+They are an important part of the river or lake food chain.